Understanding credit card benefits: A Glossy Glossary

 It doesn’t stop you from making purchases (what kind of credit card would it be?), but it does give you a lot of benefits you won’t find when you pay by cheque or cash.

-Again, it’s important you read the terms and conditions for information on your specific cover, and in particular any inclusions and exclusions for your Purchase Cover protection.
+Again, it’s important you read the terms and conditions for information on your specific cover, and in particular any inclusions and exclusions.

 Personal Concierge